-Review: The Vivo V11 is decent but that’s about it
+Review: The Vivo V11 is a decent middle-ground smartphone (Updated)

 The Vivo V11 is the company’s latest take on a smartphone.
-Adopting a full-touchscreen interface and featuring their first in-display fingerprint scanner, it’s a nifty device optimised for media streaming and selfies too!
+Adopting a full-touchscreen interface and featuring their first in-display fingerprint scanner, it’s a nifty device optimised for media streaming and selfies!

 Next up, if selfies are your thing then you’re in luck.
 The V11’s powerful cameras are arguably one of its trump cards.
 It boasts a 16MP primary camera, a 5MP rear camera and a 25MP front camera with Vivo’s all-new AI Face Shaping Technology.
 What this does is it enhances and defines facial features, so you and your crew look tidy and sharp.